mnot/I-D/draft-nottingham-scheduling-online-meetings.md

 If no candidate times are available, proceed to one of the options in the next step.

-Otherwise, choose a candidate while conforming as much as possible to any participants' stated preferences, announcing it to the list for confirmation.
+Otherwise, choose a candidate while conforming as much as possible to any participants' stated preferences, announcing it for confirmation.

 ## Find an Equitable Solution

-If it isn't possible to find a time that meets all of the relevant constraints, a compromise solution needs to be come to.
+If it isn't possible to find a time that meets all of the relevant constraints, a compromise needs to be found.
 In doing so, the considerations above can be incorporated by using one of the following methods.

-### Poll from the Least Privileged Perspective
+### Method I: Poll from the Least Privileged Perspective

 A poll can be used to select a time for the meeting.
-In doing so, it is important to consider the dynamics of group behaviour, because a large number of people who have similar needs are likely to overwhelm the needs of a minority in a disproportionate fashion.
+In doing so, it is important to consider the dynamics of group behaviour, because a large number of people who have similar preferences are likely to overwhelm the needs of a minority.

 For example, if ten participants are all in the US/Pacific timezone, three are in UK/London, and one is in Japan/Tokyo, a poll that has many US-friendly options is likely to result in the meeting taking place during business hours in the US, in the evening in London, and at an extremely unfriendly hour in Tokyo, because the US participants will not take others' inconvenience fully into account.

 To counteract this tendency, such polls should only include options that accommodate the needs of the least-represented participant.
 In our example above, that might include options early in the morning for the US, late in the evening for Tokyo, and in the afternoon for London.

-This option works best when participants are in somewhat compatible timezones; if it is not possible to prevent a participant from being inconvenienced by a truly unreasonable meeting time, the following options may be more appropriate.
+This option works best when participants are in somewhat compatible timezones; if it is not possible to prevent a participant from being inconvenienced by a truly unreasonable meeting time, the following methods may be more appropriate.

-### Equalize the Pain
+### Method II: Equalize the Pain

 Alternatively, the information gathered can be used to calculate the 'least painful' time to hold the meeting, by assigning a 'pain value' to each hour of the day.
 For example, a meeting during local business hours has 0 pain, whereas a meeting at 3am has a very high value (e.g., 5000).
 By calculating the cumulative pain for attendees in each possible time slot, the time with the least collective pain can be found.